-b.
+- a.
+On a lot to be used for a cottage housing development, an existing detached single-family residential structure, which may be nonconforming with respect to the standards of this chapter, shall be permitted to remain, but the extent of the nonconformity may not be increased.
+Such nonconforming dwelling units shall be included towards the total number of units. - b.
 New accessory dwelling units (ADUs) are not permitted in cottage housing developments.
 All residential units in a cottage housing development count towards the maximum number of units.
 An existing attached or detached ADU that is accessory to an existing nonconforming single-family structure may be counted as a cottage unit if the property is developed subject to the provisions of this chapter.

-Staff Finding: The subject lot is vacant.
+Staff Finding: There is no existing non-conforming development on the subject site.
 This criterion does not apply.